 - Greek and Latin

 There is a crucial interconnectedness between teaching and research at Reed—faculty culture supports both superb undergraduate teaching and high-level research.
 Students work side by side with professors in the classroom, on the senior thesis, and on faculty research.

-"The opportunity to collaborate with curious and passionate students is one of the extraordinary features of the Reed academic experience." —Sarah Schaack, Assistant Professor of Biology
+"The opportunity to collaborate with curious and passionate students is one of the extraordinary features of the Reed academic experience." —Sarah Schaack, Professor of Biology

 At Reed, students challenge each other and take care of each other.